ProwlingLynx/ProwlingLynx/README.md

 # <a id="greetings"></a> Greetings All!
 Welcome to my GitHub!

-My name is Javier Tamez and I am a software engineer, a Hack Reactor alumni, a web developer, and stubbornly curious.
+My name is Javier Tamez and I am a software engineer that believes coding is a craft that is meant to be enjoyed by everyone.

-Here you will find my beautifully unorganized repositories that range from shiny baubles I've found in the wild to my most recent personal projects like my fledgling markdown blog experiment.
-I do enjoy it when people come to visit my profile and see what I've been up to.
-If you would like to chat, then reach out to me on LinkedIn or send me an email.
-I look forward to hearing from you!
+I love stories.
+We live them, breathe them, and make them intentionally or without thought.
+When we write code it is a story that is enacted faithfully by our mechanical storytellers (computers).
+They act(method) out each character(object) according to the scripts(code) and props(data) we give them.
+Sure the occasional typo(bug) will cause chaos, but we as authors(developers) are also part of the show(product).

+I say this so you can share in my joy when visiting my work.
+Feel free to reach out to me and schedule a chat on [Linkedin](https://www.linkedin.com/in/javier-tamez/).

 ## <a id="contact-me"></a> Contact Details:
 🌱 Currently looking for work :)